Welcome to the Mordes Lab

 Investigating the pathogenesis of neurodegenerative diseases and developing new therapeutic approaches

-The Mordes Lab aims to understand the mechanisms of neurodegeneration in ALS (amyotrophic lateral sclerosis) and related diseases and to establish better models of neurodegenerative diseases with the goal of creating paths forward for the development of targeted therapies.
-We study ALS and frontotemporal dementia (FTD) using human stem cell-derived neurons and mouse models.
-We examine patient brains and spinal cords using transcriptomic and proteomic approaches as well as traditional immunostaining techniques.
+The Mordes Lab investigates the mechanisms of neurodegeneration in ALS (amyotrophic lateral sclerosis), frontotemporal dementia (FTD), CTE, and Parkinson's disease (PD) with the goal of creating paths forward for the development of new targeted therapies.
+We integrate studies of patient brain samples with human stem cell-derived neurons and mouse models using transcriptomic and proteomic approaches as well as traditional immunostaining techniques.
+We are particularly interested in the role of selective autophagy in the maintenance of protein homeostasis in neurons.
 We also collaborate with the Prusiner lab to investigate the role of pathological alpha-synuclein in movement disorders.
 Please check out this site to learn more about our team, publications, and current research projects.

 NEWS